ridvanaltun/node-restful-api/README.md

 - [ ] Add auto semantic release with a CI/CD tool
 - [x] Dockerize everything
 - [ ] Deploy API for showcase
+- [x] Debugger support for NodeJS app in Docker